-The Business Energy Advice Program (BEAP) delivers advice to help small businesses and their representatives get better energy deals and reduce their energy usage.
+The $11.7 million Business Energy Advice Program (BEAP) delivers trusted advice to help small businesses and their representatives get better energy deals and increase their energy efficiency.

 The program provides 2 free services for eligible small businesses:

-The Small Business Energy Check is tailored for small businesses with fewer than 20 staff operating anywhere in Australia.
+The Small Business Energy Check tool is available at checkyourenergyspend.com.au.
+It's tailored for small businesses with up to 20 staff, operating anywhere in Australia.
+You can use it as many times as you like, no registration is required.
 It can also be used by advisers to small business, such as accountants, bookkeepers and energy experts.

-If you'd like to know more about the Business Energy Advice Program, please email BEAP [at] environment.gov.au
+For general information or to provide feedback about the Business Energy Advice Program, please email BEAP@industry.gov.au

 Australian Small Business and Family Enterprise Ombudsman Australian Government